-Sixty two fish species have been reported from the mainstem of the middle and lower Brazos River from collections dating back to 1939 (Table 5).
-Life history and population information for these species are also provided in Table 5 and are based upon scientific studies (Balon 1975, Balon 1981, Williams et al. 1989, Hubbs et al. 1991, Warren et al. 2000, BRA 2007, Bonner and Runyan 2007).
-Cyprinidae was the most abundant family, followed by families, Centrarchidae, Ictaluridae, Percidae, Catastomidae and Lepisosteidae.
+Sixty two native freshwater, 4 marine and two introduced fish species have been reported from the mainstem of the middle and lower Brazos River from collections dating back to 1939 (Table 5).
+Life history and population information for these species are also provided in Table 5 and are based upon scientific studies (Balon 1975, Balon 1981, Williams et al. 1989, Warren et al. 2000, BRA 2007, Bonner and Runyan 2007, Hubbs et al. 2008).
+Cyprinidae was the most abundant family, followed by families Centrarchidae, Ictaluridae, Percidae, Catastomidae and Lepisosteidae.